swetha679/ENCODER8TO3DATAFLOW/README.md

 **RESULT**

-hence implemented the Encoder 8 To 3 in Dataflow Modelling using verilog and validated their functionality using their functional tables.
+hence implemented the Encoder 8 To 3 in Dataflow Modelling using Verilog and validated their functionality using their functional tables.